25-Year-Old Defensive End – New England Patriots

 Chandler Jones Contract Information:

 In May of 2012, Jones signed a four-year contract with the Patriots that included a team option for a fifth year.

-Jones (shoulder) is listed as active for Thursday's game against the Jets.
+Jones (hip) is listed as active for Sunday's game against the Bills.

 To instantly reveal our fantasy analysis of every player – including Chandler Jones – simply subscribe now.

 |Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|